 Costa, Payet absent but Chelsea, West Ham still both win 3-0

+Chelsea's Marcos Alonso, centre, celebrates scoring his second goal during the English Premier League soccer match between Leicester City and Chelsea at the King Power Stadium in Leicester, England, Saturday, Jan.
+14, 2017.
 Both teams won their games 3-0 despite missing their talisman on Saturday, but uncertainties linger about the future of the duo in English football.
-West Ham, which beat Crystal Palace, went public with Payet's bombshell that he wants to leave and is refusing to play.

 Add your comments below